OT

 🌐 Content Delivery (CDN)

-Users download video and content from nearby peers instead of distant servers, significantly reducing latency and bandwidth costs for streaming services.
+Users download video and content from nearby peers instead of distant servers.
+The more popular the content, the better it performs.

 💬 Decentralized Social Networks